Spelljammer: Reception

 Alexander Sowa, for CBR in October 2021, commented that Spelljammer should be one of the classic settings Wizards of the Coast brings back for the 5th Edition.
-Sowa wrote, "players have been asking for Spelljammer to be introduced to 5e since the release of the first setting sourcebook.
+Sowa wrote that "players have been asking for Spelljammer to be introduced to 5e since the release of the first setting sourcebook.
 Wizards tossed them a bone with the Dream of The Blue Veil spell added in Tasha's Cauldron of Everything, but it's not a replacement for the niche Spelljammer previously filled.
 It's not just a way to travel between different campaign settings; it's a simultaneous fulfillment of sci-fi and fantasy dreams of exploration, venturing deep into unknown depths and contending with the strange and otherworldly".

 Spelljammer was #3 on The Gamer's 2022 "The 8 Best Dungeons & Dragons Settings Ever" list — the article states that "Spelljammer is one of the most unique settings on this list, with endless possibilities brought up in its planet-hopping realms.
 The Spelljammer setting can almost best be surmised as 'pirates meets sci-fi fantasy' with its blend of magical worlds and galaxy-traversing galleons".
 In a separate article for The Gamer, in February 2022, Paul DiSalvo commented that "while D&D's second edition was home to a wide range of Spelljammer books including several adventure modules, the setting has since faded into obscurity, with it not being prominently featured within the game's third, fourth, and fifth editions".

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath called the game "gloriously bewildering."
+Horvath also noted the new edition being launched for the 5th edition of D&D, commenting "I can't imagine something so weird as the original coming out today — the new version already seems different, a little less odd, a little more formulaic."